mogu-lab/probabilistic-foundations-of-ml/ethics-of-data.md

 **Part 2:** Read *[Data is never a raw, truthful input---and it is never neutral](https://www.theguardian.com/technology/2020/mar/21/catherine-dignazio-data-is-never-a-raw-truthful-input-and-it-is-never-neutral)*.
 * When the author says "data is never neutral," what do they mean?
 * What are "who questions"?
 Why does the author advocate for using them?
-* Whose responsbility is it to ask the "who questions"?
+* Whose responsibility is it to ask the "who questions"?
 The person who funds the research?
 The researcher who collected the data?
 The data scientist who analyzed it?
 ````